alp1n3-eth/alp1n3-eth/README.md

 # Hi there 👋

-I'm <b>Evan</b>, a recent grad from Dakota State University, where I received a MS in Cyber Defense and a BS in Cyber Operations.
+I'm <b>Evan</b>, a grad from Dakota State University, where I received a MS in Cyber Defense and a BS in Cyber Operations.

 Here you'll find my random repositories of projects, papers from college, and some books/certs I'm interested in currently (not all-inclusive 😅).
 Feel free to reach out to me via LinkedIn.

 ## Languages
 (ranked by familiarity)
-1. Go
+1. Go (main)
 2. JavaScript
-3. Python
+3. Python (Haven't used in a few years)
-4. C
+4. C (Haven't used since college)

 ## Tools
 1. Burp Suite Pro
+  - BChecks & Bambdas
+2. ffuf, SQLMap, interactsh
-2. Wireshark / Brim
+3. Wireshark / Brim
-3. VMWare / Hyper-V
+4. VMWare / Hyper-V
-4. Semgrep
+5. Semgrep

 ### KEY:
 ❌ = Not Started